 - The surgeon reattaches the urethra to a part of the bladder called the bladder neck.
 The urethra is the tube that carries urine from the bladder out through the penis.

 - Your surgeon may also remove lymph nodes in the pelvis to check them for cancer.

 - A drain, called a Jackson-Pratt drain, may be left in your belly to drain extra fluid after surgery.

-- A tube (catheter) is left in your bladder to drain urine.
+- A tube (catheter) is left in your urethra and bladder to drain urine.
 This will stay in place for a few days to a few weeks.

 Why the Procedure is Performed